plugin-essentials/demotivator/README.md

-# the-demotivator
+# Demotivator

-the perfect solution against time waste
+The perfect solution for projects that won't go anywhere